Charles H. Lundquist College of Business

 Program of Study

-The PhD typically requires four or five years of intensive study beyond the master’s degree.
+The PhD typically requires four or five years of intensive study.
 The program focuses on developing productive scholars, and it emphasizes both research and teaching skills.
 Doctoral students must demonstrate competence in scholarly research, and they must assume primary teaching responsibility for undergraduate business courses sometime during their program.
 Students are expected to work closely with faculty members whose interests are similar to their own.
 Applicants are advised to be as specific as possible about their areas of interest.

 Concurrent Degree Programs